alsyundawy/Chromium-hardening/Browser settings/Use.md

 #### Optional
 * Do not login (GAIA) with a Google account btw who says Mozilla sync is more secure (they use Amazon).

+### Search Engine & Search Operators

+The integrated search engine in Chrome is "diffcult to handle" which means adding a new search provider is _difficult_ to some users.
+There are also "secret" commands (operators) which you can add to the search URL to "improve" the results you get.
+Here is an example on how to change/improve your search results and how to deal with operators.
+This is of course only an example different search providers might have different operators!
+I used Google here because that's the default search result provider in Chrome.

+* Go into your Chrome settings and open the "search provider section" or simply type in: `Chrome://settings/searchengines`
+* Add a search engine with a name of your choice.
+Using a keyword is also possible, you can use whatever you want as keyword. e.g. xy.
+* Add the URL: `https://www.google.net/search?as_q=%s&as_epq=&as_oq=&as_eq=&as_nlo=&as_nhi=&lr=&cr=&as_qdr=y` (this is only an example)
+* You see that there are a lot parameters added "&as_param=" etc. This can be tweaked, the easiest way is to go to `https://www.google.com/advanced_search` and copy the URL which does what you want.
+I do not list [all parameters](https://ahrefs.com/blog/google-advanced-search-operators/) here because they are maybe still in [beta](https://searchengineland.com/search-google-by-date-with-new-before-and-after-search-commands-315184).